semantic-release/semantic-release/docs/usage/configuration.md

 CLI argument: `--debug`

 Output debugging information.
-It can also be enabled by set the `DEBUG` environment variable to `semantic-release:*`.
+It can also be enabled by setting the `DEBUG` environment variable to `semantic-release:*`.

 ### verifyConditions